Jack Michaels: Alaska Aces

 The Anchorage Aces announced Michaels' hiring as the team's new broadcaster and director of media relations on August 25, 2002.
 He replaced Fred Rannard, who was the team's broadcaster since the 1996–97 season.
 Flying to Alaska on September 11, Michaels began calling games for the Aces a month later, on KFQD 750 AM.
 In addition to his duties as the Aces' play-by-play announcer, Michaels also handled the team's public relations and coordinated team travel and scheduling.
 He also sold sponsorships and advertisements, and managed the team's website.
 At the end of Michaels' first season with the Aces, he received his second WCHL Broadcaster of the Year award.

 After the 2002–03 WCHL season, the league folded and the Anchorage Aces joined the ECHL as the Alaska Aces.
 Michaels continued his work with the Aces and announced the 2004 ECHL All-Star Game, with Neil Smith as colour commentator.
 He was also selected for the ECHL Broadcaster Award at the end of the 2003–04 season.
 For the 2006 ECHL All-Star Game broadcast, Michaels was in charge of interviewing players, coaches and other officials.
 During the 2006 ECHL West Division Finals in May 2006, Michaels became known for his call of the Aces' 4–3 triple-overtime win over the Las Vegas Wranglers, in a game that lasted almost five hours.
 His call of the game-winning goal was broadcast nationally, and subsequently voted by listeners of ESPN Radio as the "Homer Call of the Week".
 The Aces proceeded to win the Kelly Cup after defeating Gwinnett Gladiators in the Kelly Cup finals.

 Michaels' non-broadcasting duties expanded in July 2006, when he was promoted to Vice President of Communications and Team Operations; in this capacity, he was responsible for hockey operations, as well as matters related to the ECHL.
 Michaels has cited the extra income from his additional responsibilities, as well as a reluctance to move his family, as reasons he rejected several broadcasting positions with teams in the American Hockey League (AHL); this was despite the AHL being a higher-tier league and thus a path to a broadcasting career in the National Hockey League (NHL).
 Instead, Michaels wanted a direct path to the NHL, saying in an interview that "after '06 or '07, it was NHL or bust."

-In 2007, an Aces home game at Sullivan Arena was attended by singer Steven Tyler, who joined Michaels in the third period as his colour commentator.
-Michaels returned as the play-by-play commentator for the ECHL All-Star Game in 2008, and announced the 2009 and 2010 All-Star games as well.
+In 2007, an Aces home game at Sullivan Arena was attended by the singer Steven Tyler, who joined Michaels in the third period as his colour commentator.
+Michaels returned as the play-by-play commentator for the ECHL All-Star Games in 2008, 2009 and 2010.

 By the end of the 2009–10 ECHL season, his last with the Aces, Michaels had broadcast a total of 919 professional hockey games, 679 of which were during his eight-season tenure with the Aces.
 In January 2016, Michaels was inducted into the Alaska Aces Hall of Fame.